 - diagnosis and treatment of Sexually Transmitted Infections including HIV

 - family planning services

 - treatment required for a physical or mental condition caused by torture, female genital mutilation (FGM), domestic violence or sexual violence.

 Expect us to check

-From 31 July 2017, for three months we will be asking everyone who comes for an appointment in our maternity services and fracture clinics to bring tow extra documents with them, one to prove their identity and one to prove their address.
+We ask everyone who comes for an appointment in our Maternity Services and Fracture Clinics to bring two extra documents with them; one to prove their identity and one to prove their address.

 Checking our patients’ identity is part of providing safe care for everyone.
 We need to be sure that we have the correct details and the right information about you and your health needs.